-Recall the class scheduling problem described in lecture on Tuesday.
+1 Recall the class scheduling problem.
 We are given two arrays S[1..n] and F[1..n], where S[i] < F[i] for each i, representing the start and finish times of n classes.
 Your goal is to find the largest number of classes you can take without ever taking two classes simultaneously.
 We showed in class that the following greedy algorithm constructs an optimal schedule: